awsdocs/aws-mobile-developer-guide/doc_source/how-to-user-sign-in-sign-out.rst

    Android - Java
        In the following example, :code:`AWSMobileClient` is instantiated within the :code:`onCreate` method of an activity called :code:`AuthenticatorActivity`.
 If the client does not find a cached identity from a previous sign-in, it retrieves an unauthenticated “guest” Amazon Cognito Federated Identity ID that is used to access other AWS services.
 In Logcat, look for the string: :code:`Welcome to AWS!` to see that the client has successfully instantiated.

        If the user already has a cached authenticated identity ID from a previous sign-in, then  :code:`AWSMobileClient` will resume the session without an additional sign-in.
-In this case, :code:`IdentityManager.getDefaultIdentityManager().isUserSignedIn()` is set to :code:`true`.

        A :code:`SignInStateChangeListener` object is added to :code:`IdentityManager`, which captures :code:`onUserSignedIn` and :code:`onUserSignedOut` events.